openvinotoolkit/model_server/docs/contributing.md

     - Other libraries headers
     - project's headers

-- Use `< >` for non-project libraries and `" "` for project's headers.
+- Use `< >` for non-project libraries and `" "` for the project headers.
 Separate each non-empty group with one blank line.

 - Example :